 8) State how many persons submitted evidence that was evaluated.
 If applicable, please include the sampling technique used.

-All faculty members participated in the evaluation.
 Each student was evaluated, and each student was sent a letter summarizing this evaluation.
 All students that were within the expected norm for progress through the degree were so informed, and those students that were delayed were also so informed.
 Overall, progress has steadily improved during the past several years, and relatively few students fall outside the norm.